Quality you can trust and service you can rely on.

 Mackie was recommended to me by Bristol Transmissions when I was looking for a competent firm or individual specialising in transmissions to carry out a service on the ZF box in my audi..
 Thankyou very much guys, I will be using you again in future and am happy to recommend mackie transmissions to anyone.
 As an engineer myself I was reluctant to allocate this particular job to any of the mechanics up in the Highlands, so it was a pleasure to find myself dealing with professionals that know what...

 The transmission takes the power from the engine to the wheels by using gears.
 In other words, your car won't move without a transmission.
-What should I do so my transmission doesn't fail?
-Most importantly, you should have your transmission serviced every 24,000 miles.
-Check the fluid regularly; making sure it is full and red.
-Check your owner's manual for information about any specific transmission fluid your vehicle may require.

 The torque converter distributes the power from the engine to the transmission.
 The torque converter allows the car to remain stopped while the car is in gear.